Discover more from Uncharted Territories

 Since the early 1800s, there have been policies to resettle Javanese people on other islands.
 They were started by the Dutch government, but continue to this day.

-About 25% of Sumatra’s population settled there as a result of this policy!
+About 25% of Sumatra’s population settled there as a result of this policy3!
 Immigrants from Java also account for 16% of Kalimantan’s population (reminder: this is the Indonesian side of the Borneo island).

 Migrations didn’t push Java to be populous.
 If anything, they had the opposite effect.
 Maybe we can find other explanations by looking at comparative population growths.